thaixuandang/ronin-documentation/blog/zkevms-explored.md

 - State tree: The state tree of zkSync Era is a single-level, full binary tree with 256-bit keys.
 Only changes of smart contract storage slots are written directly to state tree.
 The rest of Ethereum's state (account nonce, balance, code, etc) is managed by system contracts.

-Since EraVM's instruciton set is mostly different from that of EVM, it cannot interpret EVM bytecode directly like Polygon zkEVM.
+Since EraVM's instruction set is mostly different from that of EVM, it cannot interpret EVM bytecode directly like Polygon zkEVM.
 According to specification, EraVM only supports one native language called EraVM bytecode (a.k.a. zkEVM bytecode).
-In order to make this VM usable, the team at Matter Labs had to build a new toolkit for developers (zksolc/zkvyper for compilation, hardhat-zksync/foundry-zksync for debugging and testing, …).
+In order to make this VM usable, the team at Matter Labs had to build a new toolkit for developers (zksolc/zkvyper for compilation, hardhat-zksync/foundry-zksync for debugging and testing).
 Compared to Polygon zkEVM, the compiler toolchain of zkSync Era is quite complicated.

 <img src={zksynccompiler} width={1280} />
 <center>Overview of the compiler toolchain of zkSync Era.
 Source: <a href="https://docs.zksync.io/zk-stack/components/compiler/toolchain">docs.zksync.io</a></center>

+<p>&nbsp;</p>

 Besides incompatibility at bytecode level, zkSync Era also deviates from EVM in many aspects such as fee model, computer architecture, built-in Account Abstraction, etc. Notably, some of these changes actually alter the behavior of execution layer.